This page may contain affiliate links. Please read our Advertiser Disclosure for more info.

 In our final week of Financial Literacy Month, Tela Holcomb joins us to discuss the stock market in plain English (Yes, we asked her about Bitcoin!).

-Just 5 years later, she reached financial freedom and escaped the corporate matrix!
+Just five years after starting, she reached financial freedom and escaped the corporate matrix!
 On today’s show she will help you learn:

 - An easy way to use stock charts to rebalance your 401k/Individual Retirement Account (IRA) to maximize your returns

 - Tips for managing your emotions so you can choose a proven investment system

 - Investment Tools to maximize the success of your short- and long-term financial goals

 - The difference between active and passive investment and how both can help you

 - Using your personality to determine the risk tolerance and investment type best suited for your lifestyle and how to answer the personal question: do I want to trade or invest?

 - Websites, tools, and resources you can use to safely practice investing before using your own money